You need to be at school before the bell goes at 8:55am.

 The school bell rings in the morning at 8:55 but children settle better if they are at school early enough to unpack their bags (independently) and still have time for a little play.
-School finishes at 1:30 for the first 2 weeks, while your child is transitioning into school, but could extend up to 6 weeks depending on how they are settling.
-Please check in with the classroom teacher before leaving with your child whether it is a visiting day, or a normal school day at 1:30 or 3pm.
+School finishes at 3.00pm.

 Most nights the book bags will come home with some form of reading to share with you.
 Sometimes it will be their instructional text sometimes it will be chosen from their browsing basket and will be at an easy level.
 Please ensure the book is returned every day.
 Basic sight words will be sent home for your child to practice reading and spelling.
 Please set aside a regular time to share this reading.
 Listen to your child read and praise, praise, praise.
 Our aim is to create a LOVE of books and lead them towards being independent readers.
 This reading mileage is a vital part of early reading skill development.

-Each child will be issued with a sunhat and it is compulsory to wear them in Terms 1 and 4.
+It is compulsory for students to wear sunhats in Terms 1 and 4.

 Money (not lunch orders)

-Please send money, when required, to school in a sealed, named envelope and put in the red box next to the school office.
+Otherwise you can send money, when required, to school in a sealed, named envelope and this is put into the red box next to the school office.

 Please name all clothing, including shoes.
 We often have more than person wearing the same item.
 If your child does misplace something, check in class and the Lost Property box which is situated by Room 10.
 Including some spare items such as knickers and shorts is a good idea in case of accidents.